kydzoster/Olympia-Gym/README.md

 ## UX

-This Website highlights the facilities of a The Olympia Gym.
-The hours of operations, pricing and facility highlights are listed top most as that is what potential patrons care about the most.
+This Website highlights the facilities of The Olympia Gym.
+The hours of operations, pricing and facility highlights are listed at the as that is what potential patrons care about the most.
 A photo gallery is present to help provide prospective clients with images of the equipment.
 Background video(which I disabled so I would not get lower mark due to having a text in it) taken live at the site helps show users the gym is genuine about being old school and open to all walks of fitness.
 Visitors to the site can book a tour and calculate their BMI as an incentive to get to the gym.

 #### USER STORIES

-- Users are able to scroll up and down or use navigation menus for contents they are interested.
+- Users can scroll up and down or use navigation menus for contents they are interested.
-- Site owner can post their social links e.g.(**facebook** and **Instagram**) so gym members can follow them and potential clients can preview what possible services this Gym offers.
+- The site owner can post their social links e.g.(**Facebook** and **Instagram**) so gym members can follow them and potential clients can preview what possible services this Gym offers.
-- Potential gym members can find pricing, hours of operation and services easily and are able to contact or book a tour using a contact us section.
+- Potential gym members can find pricing, hours of operation and services easily and can contact or book a tour using the contact us section.
 - Any user, potential and current can view Gallery to visually see what sort of equipment and other entices this gym offers.
-- New and existing users are able to see a location of a gym by zooming in on a google map installed next to contact section for easy to find Gym location.
+- New and existing users can see the location of a gym by zooming in on a google map installed next to contact section for easy to find Gym location.
-- Users are able to have a BMI check in Metric and Imperial style for both European and British members of a gym.
+- Users can have a BMI check using Metric and Imperial style for both European and British members of a gym.

 #### FRAMEWORK